PayBreak/paybreak-sdk-php/README.md

     $request->setDescription("description_of_order");
     $request->setExtendable(false);
     $request->setValidity($validity);
-    $request->setDeposit(9000); // deposit not working?
+    $request->setDeposit(9000);
     $request->setCustomer("John", "Smith", "johnsmith@example.com");

     // Can only be done if the extended checkout is used (i.e. option 2)
     $request->addOrderItem(
         "SKU_1", // Stock keeping unit (SKU)
         20000, // Cost of item
         1, // Quantity
         "Item description 1",
         true, // Is this item fulfillable?
         "001" // Global Trade Index Number
     );

-    // Can only be done if the extended checkout is used (i.e. option 2)
     $request->addOrderItem(
         "SKU_2", // Stock keeping unit (SKU)
         32000, // Cost of item
         1, // Quantity
         "Item description 2",
         true, // Is this item fulfillable?
         "002" // Global Trade Index Number
     );

     $arr = $request->prepareRequest();
     print_r($arr);

+Most of this is the same as with a Simple Loan Request, with some differences:

+- MakeRequest::makeExtended() is used to generate the object.
+- Individual items can be added using the addOrderItem() method.